 Abstract: A woman enters the ritual status of niddah with certain signs of active labor.
 Following a vaginal delivery, she enters the additional ritual status of yoledet, whose laws are almost identical to those of a niddah.
 Her ritual status has implications for the ability of the husband to be present in the delivery room and to provide physical assistance to his wife during delivery and postpartum.
 A woman remains in the niddah/yoledet status for a week after all postpartum bleeding has ceased.
 Therefore, childbirth is followed by prolonged time period where no physical contact is permitted between the new parents.
 Women who deliver by cesarean section will most likely obtain the status of niddah.

 Vaginal childbirth brings on the additional ritual status of yoledet, whose laws are similar to that of a niddah.
 This is true whether the child is born living or stillborn, or even if she miscarries after more than about seven weeks’ gestation.
 In the extremely rare case that a woman delivers with no bleeding, she also becomes a yoledet.

 As with all instances of niddah, a woman after childbirth or miscarriage must wait a minimum of twelve days from the onset of her status before she may immerse in the mikveh (ritual bath) and resume physical contact with her husband.
 The last seven of these days must be entirely free of bleeding.
-In any case, a yoledet may not immerse until twelve days after the birth of a boy or 14 days after the birth of a girl.
+In addition, a yoledet may not immerse until 14 days after the birth of a girl.

 A woman who delivers by cesarean section prior to the onset of active labor does not have the status of yoledet.
 However, she will normally obtain the status of niddah when the remains of the uterine lining are shed.
 As with all variants of niddah, she may not immerse until twelve days have elapsed from the onset of her status, the last seven of them blood-free.
 Unlike a woman who delivered vaginally, however, she is not required to wait a minimum of 14 days after the birth of a girl.